qiskit-community/qiskit-textbook/documentation/ch-gates/basic-circuit-identities.rst

    qc.h(t)

-Then, since we are free to choose which way around to think about a controlled-:math:`Z`\ ’s action, we can choose to think of :math:`t` as the control and :math:`c` as the target.
-We can then transform this controlled-:math:`Z` into a corresponding CNOT.
+Then, since we are free to choose which way around to think about a controlled-\ :math:`Z`\ ’s action, we can choose to think of :math:`t` as the control and :math:`c` as the target.
+We can then transform this controlled-\ :math:`Z` into a corresponding CNOT.
 We just need to place a Hadamard both before and after on the target qubit (which is now qubit :math:`c`).

 .. code:: python